DawsonMyers/geo-cli/Readme.md

 Now that `geo-cli` is installed, you can begin using it for creating and running various database versions for your development needs.

 ### Create a Database
 The first thing that you want to do after installing the tool is to create a database.
-The MyGeotab Postgres database will be created using `CheckmateServer.dll` from the current branch that you have checked out, so you must build MyGeotab before the correct `dll` will be available to `geo-cli`.
+The MyGeotab Postgres database will be created using `CheckmateServer.dll` from the current branch that you have checked out. `geo` will automatically build MyGeotab.Core so that the correct dll will be used for initializing the database.

 Next, we will create, initialize, and start your first database.
 You will have to give it an alphanumeric name to identify it (the MyGeotab release version is usually the best name to use, e.g., `2004`).
 So, assuming that you're working on a `2004` branch of MyGeotab, a database could be created by entering the following in a terminal:
 ```bash